wp-media/backwpup/readme.txt

 == Changelog ==
+= 5.1.2 =
+Release date: April 15,2025

+* Enhancement: Display the warning message for customers affected by the bug in 5.1 version of the plugin

 = 5.1.1 =
 * Fixed: Backups created before v5 are no longer deactivated when updating the plugin